wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/rabbitmq-examples.md

 ## Creating the RabbitMQ proxy service

-Following is a sample RabbitMQ proxy service named AMQPProxy, which consumes AMQP messages from one RabbitMQ broker and publishes them to
+The following is a sample RabbitMQ proxy service named AMQPProxy, which consumes AMQP messages from one RabbitMQ broker and publishes them to another.
-another:

 ### Synapse configuration